Alejandro Guido: Club career

-Guido began playing for Club Tijuana's U-20 team in the 2012-13 season, but on August 22, 2012 made his professional debut in a 2-1 victory over Celaya in a Copa MX match.
+Guido began playing for Club Tijuana's U-20 team in the 2012-13 season, but on August 22, 2012, made his professional debut in a 2–1 victory over Celaya in a Copa MX match.

-Gudio had a loan spell with Ascenso MX side Dorados during the 2013-14 season, playing six times for them in the Copa MX.
+Gudio had a loan spell with Ascenso MX side Dorados during the 2013–14 season, playing six times for them in the Copa MX.

 On February 27, 2019, Guido joined Major League Soccer side Los Angeles FC.

 On September 1, 2020, Guido moved on loan to USL Championship side San Diego Loyal for the remainder of the season.

 Following his release from Los Angeles after the 2020 season, Guido joined San Diego permanently on March 4, 2021.

+Guido joined FC Cincinnati 2 in January 2024 as a player-coach for the 2024 season.
+Following the conclusion of the 2024 season, Guido transitioned into a full-time coaching role at Cincinnati 2.

 International career

 Guido was a member of the United States national under-17 team during the 2011 FIFA U-17 World Cup.
 He received his first senior team call-up ahead of a May 28, 2018 friendly against Bolivia but did not appear in the match after straining his groin during training.